-Storage and conditioning of material prior to printing
+Storage and Conditioning of Material Prior to Printing

-FasCal materials should be left in the original packaging and stored under conditions that are similar to those in the print shop.
-Self-adhesive films are supplied in rolls and sheets: in general, rolls are well protected aginst outside influences during storage once sored in the original packagig.
-Sheets can be supplied either in boxes or bulk (stack of sheets on a pallet).
-As self-adhesive films are flexible (as required for their use), prolongued storage under high pressure at relatively high temperatures may leave impression marks from the liner or pallets.
-Therefore, we recommend to:
+Avery screenprint materials should be left in the original packaging and stored under conditions that are similar to those in the print shop.
+Self-adhesive films are supplied in rolls and sheets.
+In general, rolls are well protected against outside influences during storage when stored in the original packaging.
+Sheets stored for a prolonged period of time either under high pressure or at relatively high temperatures may leave impression marks from the liner, packaging or pallets.
+Therefore, the following is recommended:

-- store preferably at moderate temperatures (18-23 °C) or even slightly lower.
-Storage is also possible at a min temp of + 5 °C, but requires longer conditioning of the film prior to printing.
-It is recommended that storage temperatures do not exceed 25 °C. - do not stack pallets on top of each other - the the oldest availbale material in stock with priority (First in First out)
+- Store at moderate temperatures (18-23°C).
+Storage is also possible at a min temp of + 5 °C - Do not stack pallets on top of each other - Process older material first (First in First out)